Ensembl/amr-portal/frontend/src/content/usage.md

 - **Combined phenotypes and genotypes** - AMR for which both phenotypic and genotypic data is available.

+## How to access portal data via FTP

+Genome annotation (available in GFF format) and AMFinderPlus results are available [from our genomes FTP site](https://ftp.ebi.ac.uk/pub/databases/amr_portal/genomes/).
+Our denormalised AMR data representations are available in parquet, CSV and DuckDB formats all of which are available from our [releases FTP site](https://ftp.ebi.ac.uk/pub/databases/amr_portal/releases/).
+Information on how to navigate and use these resources are available via our [download and developer documentation pages](/developers).

 ## How to explore the AMR data in the portal

 You can explore the three antimicrobial resistance (AMR) data resources